A Kid's First Day of School: Seven Mistakes Parents Make

 A good measure to take is having your child participate in getting started for school.
 Taking your child school supplies shopping can be very fun.
 Knowing that they will be using their school supplies within a few days is very good for children.

 For many children, just by their parents explaining what they will be doing is enough for them to say goodbye to their old life and start school.
-If you want to prevent your child from developing school phobia, you must prepare them prior to beginning this new stage of life.
+If you want to prevent your child from developing school phobia, you must prepare them prior to beginning this new stage of life, as shown in this work carried out by researchers from the Corporación Universitaria Minuto de Dios.

 Read this article, too: My Child Is a Tablet Addict